-transfer-state Electron (Fig. 6): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration maximum O2 flux, as an estimate of ET-capacity.
-Inhibition of respiration is observed at higher than optimum uncoupler concentrations.
-As a consequence of the nearly collapsed protonmotive force, the driving insufficient force phosphorylation, and J{P} = 0.
+Electron transfer-state (Fig. 6): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux, as an estimate of ETcapacity.
+Inhibition respiration is observed at higher optimum uncoupler than concentrations.
+As a consequence collapsed the nearly protonmotive force, the driving force is insufficient phosphorylation, and J{P} = 0.

 Fig. 6.
-ET-state: Noncoupled respiration, $J{\text{kO2},E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{\text{P}} = 0$.
+ET-state: Noncoupled respiration, $J{kO2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, J{P} " = 0.
 See also Fig. 2.